kashifali94/FireflyHomeAssignment/README.md

 - [Make](https://www.gnu.org/software/make/)

 ### Building the Application
+---
 To build the application and its test binaries:

 ### Step to run and installation
 - Clone the Repo
 - **Cd** into **Savannahtakehomeassi** Directory
-- Run **go mod tidy** if you see any dependency related issue.
+- Run **go mod tidy** to resolve any dependency-related issues.
 - Run **make build** command to build the go binary
 - Run **make build test-binaries** command to build the test cases binaries
-- Run **docker-compose up --build -d** command to up the enviorment.
+- Run **docker-compose up --build -d** command to start the environment.
 It will create images and appropiate volumes
 - Once everything is running.
 Run **docker exec -it drift-checker /bin/sh** to get into the container.
 - Wait for few seconds to Run **./drift-checker** command inside the drift  checker container.
 Terraform takes time few seconds to create the instance.
 - **Cd** into to the **test-binaries** directory.
 Now run test binary by adding **./** before binary you will see the coverage of the test cases.

+---

 ### Design decisions and trade-offs
 - Leveraged interfaces to enable mock implementations of AWS clients for effective and isolated unit testing.